Low-latency machine learning FPGA accelerator for multi-qubit-state discrimination: Conclusion

 \section{Conclusion}

-Here, we have presented neural network accelerators for state discrimination of frequency-multiplexed qubit readout traces.
-We showed an integrated approach to deploy scalable neural networks on to FPGAs.
-This approach offers flexibility, automation, and faster design turn around time.
-Adopting this methodology, we have proposed ultra-low-latency architectures whose latencies are below $50$~ns.
-For the first time, we have demonstrated a low-latency neural network architectures which do not require any qubit-specific signal processing on the FPGA.
-As the number of quits in multiplexed readout continues to grow, our approach with automation and flexibility offers a practical realisation of NN-based state discriminators for quantum computing.
+We present NN accelerators for state discrimination of frequency-multiplexed qubit readout traces of a superconducting multi-qubit processor.
+Our integrated approach deploys scalable NNs onto FPGAs, offering flexibility, automation, and faster design turnaround times.
+Adopting this methodology, we proposed ultra-low-latency architectures with latencies below \SI{50}{\nano\second}.
+The demonstrated substantial reduction in latency while maintaining qubit-state discrimination fidelity enables the implementation of QEC protocols with more error correction cycles, thereby significantly improving the performance of quantum processors.
+This marks the advent of low-latency NN architectures on FPGAs that do not require qubit-specific signal processing and can be scaled up as the number of qubits increases.